gloriapul/hobby_sprout/design/concepts/MilestoneTracker/test-output.md

 2. Generating steps using LLM
 3. Received steps from the LLM
 4. Listing generated steps
-   1. Define the specific niche and target audience for your world issues podcast
+   1. Define your podcast's niche within world issues and target audience
-   2. Research and outline potential episode topics and formats
+   2. Outline the format and style of your podcast (e.g., interview, solo narration, panel discussion)
-   3. Identify and gather reliable sources for world issue information
+   3. Research and select reliable sources for world issue information
-   4. Practice active listening and note-taking techniques for research
+   4. Develop a content calendar for your first 5-10 episodes
-   5. Learn basic audio recording principles and equipment (microphone, headphones, software)
+   5. Learn the basics of audio recording and editing software
-   6. Record and edit a test episode, focusing on clear audio and concise narration
+   6. Acquire a decent microphone and headphones
+   7. Record and edit your first pilot episode
+   8. Get feedback on your pilot episode from trusted sources
-   7. Develop a consistent recording and editing workflow
+   9. Refine your recording and editing process based on feedback
-   8. Learn about podcast hosting platforms and how to upload episodes
-   9. Create compelling episode titles and descriptions
+   10. Choose a podcast hosting platform
+   11. Create cover art and descriptive show notes for your podcast
-   10. Promote your podcast on relevant social media platforms and communities ✓ All 10 generated steps pass quality validation
+   12. Publish your first episode and promote it through social media and relevant communities ✓ All 12 generated steps pass quality validation
 5. Removing one generated step
-   ✓ Removed one generated step; 9 remaining
+   ✓ Removed one generated step; 11 remaining
 5. Action requirements satisfied: LLM-generated steps meet quality criteria
 ----- output end -----
 Action: generateSteps produces quality steps via LLM ... ok (2s)